V0XNIHILI/autolightning/README.md

 from lightning.pytorch.cli import LightningCLI

 def cli_main():
-    cfg = ... # Load or set the configuration
+    cfg = ... # Load or set the configuration in any way you want

     LightningCLI(
         pre_cli(SupervisedLearner, cfg), # All arguments after cfg are available to be set in the CLI